rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-You can also use environment variables in React applications, but you have to use the `REACT_APP` prefix when you use create-react-app to set up the application.
-If you are not using create-react-app, you can name them as you see fit.
+As alternative, you can also use environment variables in React applications, but you have to use the `REACT_APP` prefix when you use create-react-app to set up the application:

 {{< highlight javascript "hl_lines=2 3 4 5 6 7" >}}
 const config = {